 29. Spending time with the non-teaching parent.
 So many parents work shifts other than the typical 9 to 5.
 These working parents often miss so much time with their families.
 Homeschooled kids can spend time with their parent whenever that parent isn’t working.

 30. Going on vacation during the off-season.
 Yep, homeschool moms like that, too.

 31. Not having to catch the bus before the sun comes up!
-That probably goes along with sleeping in, but not having to catch the bus early was mentioned specifically so many times that I had to include it.
+That probably goes along with sleeping in, but kids specifically mentioned not having to catch the bus early so many times that I included it.

 32. No busywork.

 33. Getting to surf when the waves are good.
-I only saw this reply once, but it was so unique, it had to be included.
+I only saw this reply once, but it was so unique, it made the list.

 34. Not having to worry about peer pressure or being popular or labeled.

 35. School breaks can include video games and TV.